-Christian Nansen - Assistant Professor, Insect Ecology, IPM and Remote Sensing
+Christian Nansen - Associate Professor, Insect Ecology, IPM and Remote Sensing

 Insect Ecology, IPM, Remote Sensing, host plant stress detection, host selection by arthropods, pesticide performance, and use of reflectance-based imaging in a wide range of research applications.